Torch Lake Campground & RV Park Rules

 Campsite reservations are encouraged for Vilas County Parks & Recreation campsites, especially for weekend dates May through October.
-Reservations may be made by clicking here. for camping up to 11 months in advance or as late as two days before the date of occupancy for a fee of $10.00/reservation.
+Reservations may be made by clicking here for camping up to 12 months in advance, or as late as two days before the date of occupancy, for a fee of $10.00/reservation.
 The reservation fee is not refundable.
-All sites on the outside perimeter of the loop (1,2,5,7,9,11,12,13,14,17 & 19) are eligible for reservation and site 8 (ADA Accessible reservations only).
-The sites on the inside of the loop (3,4,6,10,15,16,18,20) are available on a first come first serve basis.
+All sites are eligible for reservations (must be ADA eligible to reserve site 8).

 All campers must register when they arrive at the park.